anowii/DigitalDetectives/CONFIG.md

 **3. Run the code:** Everything should now be setup and you can run the code with the command `python ui_host.py` and follow the link that comes up in the terminal.
 When you're done remeber to deactivte the virtual enviroment by issuing the command deactivate in the terminal.

 **Remove virtual enviroment:**
-  If you would like to remove the enviroment when you're done just run the command:
+  If you would like to remove the enviroment when you're done just run the command
   ```
     Remove-Item -Recurse -Force venv
   ```